Notes on the Geography of Northern India: Calcutta

 We'll circle back downstream from the bridge.
 Some of the streets are lined with buildings that are obviously post-1947.
 Calcutta isn't frozen.

 Of all the British-era buildings, however, the best known is the West Bengal Secretariat, known from East India Company days as the Writers' Buildings.
 It faces Dalhousie Square, known now as BBD Bagh in honor of three Bengalis--Benoy, Badal, Dinesh--who in 1930 succeeded in killing Bengal's Inspector-General of Prisons.

-The building was designed by Colonel St. Clair Wilkins and completed in 1880, when it replaced an earlier structure from 1780.
+The building seen today was designed by Colonel St. Clair Wilkins and completed in 1880, when it replaced an smaller and simpler structure from 1780.
 That older building is shown in a 1797 aquatint by the Daniells.

 Up top, a party celebrating Science.
 Other groups honor Agriculture, Commerce, and Justice.